Exclusive: Uber paid 20-year-old Florida man to keep data breach secret - sources

 By Joseph Menn and Dustin Volz

 Uber announced on Nov.
-21 that the personal data of 57 million passengers and 600,000 drivers were stolen in a breach that occurred in October 2016, and that it paid the hacker $100,000 to destroy the information.
+21 that the personal data of 57 million users, including 600,000 drivers in the United States, were stolen in a breach that occurred in October 2016, and that it paid the hacker $100,000 to destroy the information.
 But the company did not reveal any information about the hacker or how it paid him the money.

 Uber made the payment last year through a program designed to reward security researchers who report flaws in a company's software, these people said.
 Uber's bug bounty service - as such a program is known in the industry - is hosted by a company called HackerOne, which offers its platform to a number of tech companies.